-Even though this paper focuses on metrics derived from the noise image method, the spatially dependent noise from the Edge variance method, $\sigma_s^2(x)$, is useful for two purposes.
+Even though this paper focuses on metrics derived from the noise image method, the spatially dependent noise from the Edge variance method, $N(x) = \sigma_s^2(x)$, is useful for two purposes.

-- as an indicator of the type of image processing. - to normalize NPS(f), ensuring consistent scaling, even for small ROIs, where the debinned image is not entirely noiseless.
+- to indicate of the type of image processing, depending on the presence of a peak, - to normalize NPS(f), using Equation 13a, ensuring consistent scaling, even for small ROIs, where the de-binned image is not entirely noiseless.

-Demosaicing typically causes the Noise Power Spectrum to drop to about half its low frequency value at the Nyquist frequency ($f{Nyq} = 0.5 \text{ C/P}$).
+Demosaicing typically causes the Noise Power Spectrum, NPS(f), to drop to about half its low frequency value at the Nyquist frequency, $f{Nyq} = 0.5$ C/P.